sonic160/automate_hal/README.md

 - [HAL imports](https://github.com/ml4rrieu/HAL_imports): It is a open-source repository in Github that automatically upload papers to HAL from a Scopus search results.
 Our project is built on this one, but we made the following improvements:
     - We add the `search_query` mode.
     - We optimize the handling of affiliation.
 Our script will search affiliation in HAL and use the HAL id of the existing affiliation.
+    - We fix the bugs that all the conference locations were set to France.
     - We re-design the code to be in object-oriented programming, and use pybliometric to improve the interaction with HAL.
     - We change the code of generating the xml-tei file, so that the affiliations of each author are added, and new affiations can be created in HAL if it does not exist in HAL already.
     - We added the option to upload the papers to HAL with user-defined stamps.